top of page

 • Writer's pictureKris Maria Wanders

-8 BEST & Most UNIQUE Things To Do on Your Trip to Bar Harbor, Maine (and Acadia National Park)!
+9 BEST & Most UNIQUE Things To Do on A Trip to Bar Harbor, Maine

 From the landscapes to the delicious (and sometimes odd) foods, there are several things about Maine that set it apart from any other state in the U.S. While Maine is one of six states comprising the region of New England, there are endless ways in which it stands out.
 Some have even claimed Maine to be the most unique state in the country!